php-amqplib/RabbitMqBundle/README.md

 ### RPC or Reply/Response ###

 So far we just have sent messages to consumers, but what if we want to get a reply from them?
 To achieve this we have to implement RPC calls into our application.
-This bundle makes it pretty easy to achieve such things with Symfony2.
+This bundle makes it pretty easy to achieve such things with Symfony.

 Let's add a RPC client and server into the configuration: